CrossTheRoadElec/Phoenix6-Documentation/source/docs/licensing/licensing.rst

 .. note:: Users utilizing season pass must attach a team number before continuing.
 See :ref:`docs/licensing/team-licensing:attaching a team number to season pass` for more information.

-All :ref:`Phoenix 6 supported devices <docs/installation/requirements:Supported Devices>` support device licensing,
+All :ref:`Phoenix 6 supported devices <docs/installation/requirements:Supported Devices>` support device licensing.

 Additionally, CANivore is supported for licensing.
 When a CANivore is licensed, all devices on that bus are **Pro** enabled without additional activation.